Bents Basin State Conservation Area: Features

 The park is popular for swimming, kayaking, bushwalking, camping (with 100 tent sites), barbecuing, picnicking and fishing.
 The park also features walking trails within a bushland and an education centre with a commercial kitchen.
 Caley's Lookout Track, a walking track within the bushland, leads to Little Mountain, a scenic lookout area that is 160 m in elevation.
 Designated facilities can be hired for personal use.
 Two roads access the park (Bents Basin Road in northwest and Bents Loop Road in the park's east), though only the eastern approach permits access to the camping grounds and education centre.
 A fee is charged for vehicle access per day.

 Drownings

 The basin is renowned for its dangerous and powerful undercurrents, which have been known to suck swimmers down to the bottom of the 20 metre lagoon, resulting in a number of serious and fatal drownings in recent years.

 12/11/2010 - Two men aged 20 and 27 drown while swimming in the Basin.

 26/12/2016 - A 25 year old man drowns while swimming with friends in the Basin.

 27/01/2019 - Four men aged in their 20s get into trouble while swimming in the Basin, three of the men are rescued with the fourth drowning.

+2/02/2025 - A 5 year old boy drowned while swimming in the Basin.
+He was given CPR and revived by members of the public, before being taken to hospital by air-ambulance in critical condition.
+He died there shortly thereafter.